|

 Follett

-to CCA: Advises that Adastra aircraft have already landed at Bega on several occasions
+to CCA: Advises that Adastra aircraft have already landed at Bega

-using a private ground near Jellat Flats about four miles south east of the town
+on several occasions using a private ground near Jellat Flats about

-of Bega.
-Adastra have begun enquiries to determine if this ground could be permanently
+to determine if this ground could be permanently secured and if

-secured and if it is suitable in all weathers.
+it is suitable in all weathers.
 Follett proposes an initial bi-weekly

 frequency for the Sydney - Bega service. |